 The amount of initial investment and the maintenance costs for each of these solutions vary significantly.
 So weigh up the pros and cons to ensure you effectively optimize the profitability of your pizzeria.

-Finally, ensure you integrate the real cost of all the deals you'll be offering into the business plan for your pizzeria.
+Ensure you integrate the real cost of all the deals you'll be offering into the business plan for your pizzeria.

 2 for 1 deal and discounts certainly increase sales volume, consequently reducing the unit cost of each pizza, but it's essential to ensure they remain profitable.